JuliaAI/Imbalance.jl/docs/src/algorithms/mlj_balancing.md

 # Combining Resamplers

-Resampling methods can be combined sequentially or in parallel to yield hybrid or ensemble models that may be even more powerful than using one of the individual resamplers.
+Resampling methods can be combined sequentially or in parallel, along with a classification model, to yield hybrid or ensemble models that may be even more powerful than using the classification model with only one of the individual resamplers.

 ## Sequential Resampling